Back Up and Restore of SQL Server Databases

 A backup and restore strategy contains a backup portion and a restore portion.
 The backup part of the strategy defines the type and frequency of backups, the nature, and speed of the hardware that is required for them, how backups are to be tested, and where and how backup media is to be stored (including security considerations).
-The restore part of the strategy defines who is responsible for performing restores and how restores should be performed to meet your goals for availability of the database and for minimizing data loss.
-We recommend that you document your backup and restore procedures and keep a copy of the documentation in your run book.
+The restore part of the strategy defines who is responsible for performing restores, how restores should be performed to meet your goals for database availability and minimizing data loss, and how restores are tested.

 Designing an effective backup and restore strategy requires careful planning, implementation, and testing.
-Testing is required.
-You do not have a backup strategy until you have successfully restored backups in all the combinations that are included in your restore strategy.
+Testing is required: you do not have a backup strategy until you have successfully restored backups in all the combinations that are included in your restore strategy and have tested the restored database for physical consistency.
 You must consider a variety of factors.
-These include the following:
+These include:

-The production goals of your organization for the databases, especially the requirements for availability and protection of data from loss.
+The goals of your organization regarding your production databases, especially the requirements for availability and protection of data from loss or damage.

-The nature of each of your databases: its size, its usage patterns, the nature of its content, the requirements for its data, and so on.
+The nature of each database: its size, its usage patterns, the nature of its content, the requirements for its data, and so on.

 Constraints on resources, such as: hardware, personnel, space for storing backup media, the physical security of the stored media, and so on.

 Backup and restore operations occur within the context of a recovery model.
 A recovery model is a database property that controls how the transaction log is managed.
-Also, the recovery model of a database determines what types of backups and what restore scenarios are supported for the database.
-Typically a database uses either the simple recovery model or the full recovery model.
-The full recovery model can be supplemented by switching to the bulk-logged recovery model before bulk operations.
+Thus, the recovery model of a database determines what types of backups and restore scenarios are supported for the database, and what the size of the transaction log backups would be.
+Typically, a database uses either the simple recovery model or the full recovery model.
+The full recovery model can be augmented by switching to the bulk-logged recovery model before bulk operations.
 For an introduction to these recovery models and how they affect transaction log management, see The Transaction Log (SQL Server)

 The best choice of recovery model for the database depends on your business requirements.
 To avoid transaction log management and simplify backup and restore, use the simple recovery model.
 To minimize work-loss exposure, at the cost of administrative overhead, use the full recovery model.
+To minimize impact on log size during bulk-logged operations while at the same time allowing for recoverability of those operations, use bulk-logged recovery model.
 For information about the effect of recovery models on backup and restore, see Backup Overview (SQL Server).

 Design your backup strategy